mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 I want to change the weight of the font for post titles so I add font-weight to the section.
 From the main.scss file I know that our standard font weight is 400, but I decide I want a lighter standard weight so I change it to 200 and then I want the header to be Extra Bold / Heavy so I choose 800 for the post title weight.
 I also want to change the post title font colour to be a lighter gray colour so I add color: #777 which is short hand for #777777 which is the rgb hexadecimal colour code.

-W3schools has lots of info on CSS editing:   <a href="http://www.w3schools.com/css/css_font.asp">http://www.w3schools.com/css/css_font.asp</a>
+W3schools has lots of info on CSS editing:   [http://www.w3schools.com/css/css_font.asp](http://www.w3schools.com/css/css_font.asp)

-<h2>Uploading to Github</h2>
+## Uploading to Github
 Now that I've got the basic styles set up how I want and I started putting this content in the example post in the _posts folder, I'm going to have a go at putting this up on github.

-I'm following the instruction here: <a href="https://pages.github.com/">https://pages.github.com/</a>
+I'm following the instruction here: [https://pages.github.com/](https://pages.github.com/)

-I also saw these instructions from git hub about using bundler so I followed them: <a href="https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/">https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/</a>
+I also saw these instructions from git hub about using bundler so I followed them: [https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)

 After I used bundler I needed to install nodejs:
 {% highlight ruby %}
 sudo dnf install nodejs
 {% endhighlight %}

-Now that I've got everything set up I go to github and <a href="https://github.com/new">create a new repository</a>
+Now that I've got everything set up I go to github and [create a new repository](https://github.com/new)

 Make sure to set the repository name as yourusername.github.io